Turlock, California: Economy

 Foster Farms, Emanuel Medical Center, and Turlock Unified School District are the largest employers in Turlock.
 MedicAlert, a non-profit, charitable, and membership-based organization for 24/7 medical response information, has been based in Turlock since its founding in 1956.
 La Perla Tapatía Supermarkets is headquartered in Turlock.

 Sports

 The indoor soccer team the Turlock Cal Express of the Major Arena Soccer League 2 (MASL2) plays at the Turlock Indoor Soccer Complex.
 Turlock is home to the California State University, Stanislaus Warriors in the National Collegiate Athletic Association (NCAA).

 Government

 Turlock uses a Council–Manager form of government.
-It is led by a five-member City Council consisting of a Mayor, a Vice-Mayor, and three Councilmembers.
+It is led by a five-member City Council consisting of a Mayor and four Councilmembers.
 The Mayor is elected at-large, while each Councilmember is elected to one of four electoral districts.
 All five Councilmembers are elected to four-year terms.
 The Turlock City Council holds public meetings every second and fourth Tuesday of each month at 6:00 p.m.
 City Hall is located at 156 South Broadway in Turlock.
-A directly elected City Treasurer also serves a four-year term.
+A directly elected City Treasurer (Diana Lewis) also serves a four-year term.